-A trend of several years of losses on equity investments reversed in 2013.
-The net gain of \$784,930 was comprised of \$509,721 in realized losses, and \$1,294,652 in positive investment valuation adjustments.
+A trend of several years of losses on equity investments was reversed in 2013.
+The 2014 net gain of \$419,583 was comprised of \$224,788 in realized gains on investments, and \$197,795 in positive investment valuation adjustments.

-Gain (Loss) on Equity Investments (in millions)
+Gain (Loss) on Equity Investments (in thousands)

 Management fees and expenses paid to equity funds have declined primarily due to some equity funds reaching the end of their fund lives.
+Equity fund other income offsets management fees and expenses.

-Equity Fund Management Fees and Operating Expenes (in thousands)
+Equity Fund Management Fees and Operating Expenes, Net (in thousands)

-NMSBIC's operating expenses were \$238,392 in 2013, which was slightly lower than the previous year.
-With \$35.9 million in total assets, operating expenses were 0.66% of total assets in 2013.
+NMSBIC's direct operating expenses of \$239,411 in 2014, were slightly higher than the previous year, and were comprised of \$114,143 in other program services, plus \$125,267 in management and general expenses.
+With \$36.1 million in total assets, operating expenses were 0.66% of total assets in 2014.